-As a general rule of thumb have a hospital bag ready when you or your partner are pregnant.
+As a general rule of thumb, have a hospital bag ready when you or your partner are pregnant.
 Even if you’ve scheduled the delivery, surprises happen.
-My wife kept telling me to pack our hospital bag for weeks.

 Make sure you have these things packed in your hospital bag.
 You can buy everything else at stores inside the hospital.

-- Cell phone and charger (so you can Facetime your family back home)
+- cell phone charger so you can video call your family back home

-- A few days of clean clothes for you and your partner
+- a few day’s worth of clean clothes

-Hospitals give you a gift basket welcoming your baby into the world.
-You should have enough in the basket to get the baby home.
+Hospitals give you a gift basket to welcome your baby into the world.
+You should have enough in the basket to get your newborn home.

-In the West hospitals have stabilization balls and other gear to help moms get comfortable and push the baby out.
-You’ll be hard up to find these things in the delivery ward at Thai hospitals.
-So if you plan on using something to help you, make sure you bring it with you.
+You probably won’t find these things in delivery wards at Thai hospitals.
+So, if you plan on using something to help you, make sure you bring it with you.

 What to Expect on Delivery Day

-In most cases the anesthesiologist will set spinal anesthesia which result in feeling numb for 3-4 hours.
+In most cases, the anesthesiologist will give the mother spinal anesthesia, which results in numbness for three to four hours.

-After mom recovers she’s allowed to spend time with her new son or daughter.
-Nurses bring the baby back and forth between mom and the delivery ward for monitoring over the next few days.
+Nurses bring the baby back and forth between the mother and the delivery ward for monitoring over the next few days.
 Once the nurses see your baby’s okay, the baby can sleep in the same room as the mother.

-Mom will also have a catheter in her bladder for a few days.
+The mother also has a catheter in her bladder for a few days.

-The recovery process for mom isn’t so severe with natural childbirth.
-So you’ll get some initial bonding time with your baby before he or she is sent to the delivery ward.
-Then the same process for c-sections happens for natural childbirth.
+The recovery process for the mother isn’t so severe with natural childbirth.
+You get some initial bonding time with your baby before he or she is sent to the delivery ward.

 The Days After Delivery